 The Celsius 25 is not suitable for external installation.
-The boiler may be installed in any room or internal space. although particular attention is drawn to the requirements of the current IEE Wiring Regulations and, in Scotland, the electrical provisions of Building the Regulations applicable in
+The boiler may be installed in any room or internal space, although particular attention is drawn to the requirements of the current IEE Wiring Regulations and, in Scotland, the electrical provisions of the Building Regulations applicable in Scotland, with respect to the installation of the boiler in a room or internal space containing a bath or shower.

-All dimensions in mm.
+Service Connection Locations All dimensions are in mm.